Mariamrazzak/pacmen/README.md

 *Open index.html
 * Have fun!
 Usage:

-Create as many PacMen as you like by clicking the Add a PacMen button Make them move and bounce by clicking the Start Game button Hit Reset button if you want to clear the screen
+Create as many PacMen as you like by clicking the "Add a PacMen button"

+Make them move and bounce by clicking the Start Game button

+Hit Reset button if you want to clear the screen